Category: Uncategorized

 Sunday Service, October 9: Science: “An inoculation against charlatans.”

 Neil DeGrasse Tyson says that science is an inoculation against charlatans.
 When we have scientific habits of mind, we have the tools to evaluate evidence and decide for ourselves what to believe.
 Join Jennifer Blue and service leader Nancy Eicher as we talk about science and honor our departed friend John Eicher.
-A special collection … Continued
+A special collection … Continue reading Sunday Service, October 9: Science: “An inoculation against charlatans.”

 Sunday Service October 2: “Dracula, Popular Culture, and the Presidential Race”